conduktor/conduktor-docs/docs/navigation/self-serve/index.md

 ````

 ### Application instance

 **Applications** are generally deployed to one or more Kafka clusters, typically to align with the organization's development cycle or environments.
 We call this concept the **Application instance**.

 Each Application Instance:

 - Is linked to a Kafka Cluster and a Service Account
 - Has ownership on the Kafka resources (topics, consumer groups, subjects, ...)
 - Grants the permissions
-    - On the Service Account using Kafka ACLs (`Read & Write` on Topics, `Read` on ConsumerGroups)
+  - On the Service Account using Kafka ACLs (`Read and Write` on Topics, `Read` on ConsumerGroups)
   - On the Application owner group in Conduktor Console using RBAC (`Admin` permissions)

 **Example**

 ````yaml
 # Application Instance (dev environment)
 ---